 Five elements of Panchang

-Panch meaning five and Anga meaning limbs (parts), when added together, form Panchang or five elements.
+Panch means five and Anga means limbs (parts), when added together, form Panchang or five elements.
 These five elements are as follows:

 Var, Tithi (Krishna Paksha and Shukla Paksha), Nakshatra, Daily Yoga, Karana.

-Vaar means days of the week or Din, from Sunday to Saturday and the duration is from the sunrise to the next day’s sunrise.
+The word Vaar means the day of the week or Din, from Sunday to Saturday and the duration is from the sunrise to the next day’s sunrise.

-Tithi means the date or lunar day.
-Total Tithi is 30 in numbers, fifteen in Shukla Paksha and remaining fifteen in Krishna Paksha.
+The word Tithi means the date or lunar day.
+Total Tithi is 30 in numbers, fifteen in Shukla Paksha, and the remaining fifteen in Krishna Paksha.

 Paksha: The whole month or Maas is divided into two Paksha of fifteen days each.

 Shukla Paksha or bright fortnight